mitchellbpowell/website/p/worthwhile-things.markdown

 As long as we're conscious, we're breathing, with exceptions of four minutes or less.
 The breath is always there, and paying attention to it can help clear your head and calm you down, should you feel the need to be clearer-headed or calmer.

+# DuckDuckGo

+[DuckDuckGo](https://duckduckgo.com/) is a search engine that places an emphasis on user privacy, in an attempt to provide an alternative to Google's business model of extracting data about people who search.

+As of 2020, the number of searches performed daily on DuckDuckGo is growing rapidly.
+This upstart competitor to Google, according to a [chart](https://en.wikipedia.org/wiki/DuckDuckGo#/media/File:DuckDuckGo_Daily_Traffic_2010-2020.png) on Wikipedia.
+It looks like this year DuckDuckGo is receiving about 60 million search queries per day, up from about 40 million last year, up from about 25 million in 2018, up from about 17 million in 2017, up from about 11 million in 2016.
+In other words, that's relatively smooth exponential growth of about 50% per year.
+Google, on the other hand, processes about 3.5 billion searces per day.
+That means that, roughly speaking, DuckDuckGo is about 1.7% of Google size.
+If DuckDuckGo were to sustain that rate of growth into the future, DuckDuckGo would overtake Google around 2030.

+However, there are some new developments that could conceivably shake things up further.
+Right now (2020-11-11), Google is in the crosshairs of some major antitrust legal action, which could conceivably undermine its business model of paying technology firms to push Google as a default setting to customers.
+If this is successful, DuckDuckGo might have an easier time.
+Alternately, DuckDuckGo might just run out of steam and stagnate or disappear.
+But it's worth watching to find out what happens next, especially for people who are concerned about what happens to private information online.

 # Economics

 I used to think I understood the economy.
 Back around 2009, when the Fed started pushing the monetary base upward at a rapid pace, I *knew* that this would cause a dramatic inflation, and that the vast majority of economists were ignoring the simple facts about the money supply.
 By 2015, the monetary base had quadrupled (graph [here](https://fred.stlouisfed.org/series/BOGMBASE)).
 No spike in inflation.
 It turned out that mainstream economists understood the economy much better than I did as an eighteen-year-old.
 Since then, I've tried to pay much more careful attention to expert consensus.